direct-code-execution/ns-3-dce/doc/source/how-it-works.rst

 DceManager
 ----------

-The **DceManager** is somewhat the entry point of DCE because it is this class that will create virtual processes and manage their execution.
+The **DceManager** is somewhat the entry point of DCE.
+It will create virtual processes and manages their execution.
 There is an instance of **DceManager** which is associated to each node which need to virtualize the execution of a process.
 In reality, the developer uses the classes **DceManagerHelper** and **DceApplicationHelper**.